 Childbirth educators should be realistic about what might happen during labour.
 One of the reasons parents come to prenatal education programmes is to find out ‘what birth is all about’.
 They want us to tell them what to expect so that they can be prepared for the events that lie ahead.
 They assume that knowledge is the key to coping better with labour and the new baby and that if they just have the right information in advance, all will go well.
 It certainly sounds feasible!
 The trouble with expectations like these is that major life events rarely go to plan and this can lead to disappointment with the eventual birth experience for the parents.
 We too may feel let down if parents constantly find the reality is different from their expectations, and this can lead to burnout and frustration on our part.

 This uncertainty is a major concern for parents, especially those who have the impression that all they need is ‘good preparation’ for everything to run to plan.
 The ridiculously limited nature of many prenatal programmes (a typical example would be four sessions of two hours each) may reinforce the idea that all it takes to achieve competence as the parent of a new baby is eight hours of lecture attendance!

 The basic strategy will be to help them develop useful skills and tools for managing the sea change that is involved in becoming a new parent.

 We should not make our programme biased and censored in any way – it is not fair for us to make assumptions about other people’s attitudes to risks, or to persuade them to our viewpoint.
 ‘Telling it like it is’ can be done using positive language to minimise creating fear and anxiety.
 For example, evaluate the way in which you describe the birth process.
 Contractions are often ‘intense’, ‘productive’, ‘business- like’, ‘organised’ and ‘powerful’.
 This is much more useful than describing them as ‘pains’, which may feed into fears of not being able to manage the hours labour will take.
-Other suggestions for presenting birth and parenting realistically include:

-● Being careful about the use of birth plans.
+Other suggestions for presenting birth and parenting realistically include: Being careful about the use of birth plans.

 It can be useful to have parents construct a list of ‘wishes’, ‘desires’ or ‘needs’ as these can form a very useful basis for good communication with care givers.
 However, try to encourage the listing of open-ended requests rather than dogmatic demands.
 For example, it is more useful to state’ I want the freedom to adopt any position I need to use during second stage’ rather than ‘I want to squat for the birth’.
 Bring new parents into the group to talk of their experiences.

 Pregnant parents relate much better to peers with a new baby than to a professional who seems so much more competent than themselves.
 Let the new parents have the floor and don’t try to filter what they say – if they seem excessively negative, throw in a question such as ‘what have you discovered from this experience?’, or ‘looking back now, is there anything you would do differently another time?’ to draw some positive reflections from them.

 Many will have had considerable experience with managing change, dealing with professionals, seeking and using technical advice, handling other people’s feelings and reactions and developing management strategies to get a job done.
 These skills can be transferred to this new situation, bringing a touch of realism that can be reassuring.
 Enable them to develop practical strategies they can apply in various situations.
 Men, in particular, like to know what they can do if a problem occurs.
 They hate feeling helpless when a situation obviously demands action.
 They like to ‘troubleshoot’, diagnosing the condition at hand and devising ways of working it through for a positive outcome.

 It may seem negative to focus on ‘problems’, but this is a realistic approach, given that hospital staff seem to see any deviation from their concept of ‘normal’ as a problem that requires either proactive action or intervention.
 Show videos that include difficult moments and realistic scenes of labour.
-There are some that show transitional behaviour, women making noises and the enormous effort of second stage.
-Talk about what the woman is doing and discuss the actions that her care givers and supporters are taking.
-An interesting alternative is to use audiotapes of women having contractions, pushing in second stage, newborns crying etc. These can be particularly powerful in creating realism.
+There are some that show transitional behaviour, women making noises and the enormous effort of the second stage.
+Talk about what the woman is doing and discuss the actions that her caregivers and supporters are taking.
+An interesting alternative is to use audiotapes of women having contractions, pushing in the second stage, newborns crying etc. These can be particularly powerful in creating realism.

-the level of background noise, the comments of the staff, the instructions being given and the reactions of everyone in the room.
+the level of background noise will amaze you, the comments of the staff, the instructions they give and the reactions of everyone in the room.
 Encourage parents to seek answers to their own questions about hospital-based care and its policies and routines.
-Send them off for their labour ward tour armed with a list of questions they can ask, such as ‘where are the mats and beanbags kept?’, ‘where can I get drinks and snacks for myself and partner during the labour?’, ‘where are the bath and shower located so I can use them for easing the pain of labour?’.
+Send them off for their labour ward tour armed with a list of questions they can ask, such as ‘where are the mats and beanbags kept?’, ‘where can I get drinks and snacks for myself and my partner during the labour?’, ‘where are the bath and shower located so I can use them for easing the pain of labour?’.
 You may know the answers to these questions; however, encouraging the parents to seek the solutions for themselves gives them a chance to interact with hospital staff, judge their openness to the requests and assess potential difficulties.

 Honesty is an important element too – we must not try to gloss over hospital management policies for example, but let parents know the possibilities so they can ready themselves to negotiate appropriately.
-All of this can be done in a positive way, with the emphasis on their ‘right to know’.
+We can do all of this in a positive way, with the emphasis on their ‘right to know’.
 Parents are much less likely to come to the reunion saying ‘you never told me it would be like that!’ if we try to be as realistic as possible from the start.

 * Robertson A. When you’ve got a problem…The Practising Midwife 1999; 2(7): 46-7.